 This prompted me to think: Why are we so afraid of boredom – our own and that of our children?
 Could it be because the feeling of boredom is so unpleasant that we are prepared to do whatever it takes to prevent or reduce it?

 I was surprised to find out that, while the concept of boredom is not new (apparently, there are many known Latin graffiti about boredom that dates back to the first century), the word boredom did not exist in the English language until Charles Dickens created it and used in his novel Bleak House published in 1852.

 There seem to be a growing interest in boredom among academics with the International Interdisciplinary Boredom Conference being held in Warsaw annually since 2014.
 Also, a study published in 2013 pointed at five types of boredom which are differentiated by our level of mental arousal (from calm to fidgety) and by how we feel about our state of boredom (positive or negative).

 - searching boredom (restless, actively looking for change/distraction);

 - reactant boredom (bored but highly motivated to leave a situation for specific alternatives); and

 - apathetic boredom (low arousal levels and high levels of aversion).

 The study concluded that people do not randomly experience the different boredom types over time, but they tend to experience one type which might, to some degree, be due to personality-specific dispositions.
 According to researchers, apathetic boredom is a particularly unpleasant form that resembles learned helplessness or depression.
-Worryingly, it was reported by 36 percent of the high school students who were sampled in this study.
+Worryingly, it was reported by 36% of the high school students who were sampled in this study.

-In fact, numerous studies established serious negative consequences of boredom, including:
+Numerous studies established serious negative consequences of boredom, including: